 It was a bright and clear spring morning on the day he went to see Inside Out with his wife and children.
 They caught the London Overground service from Sydenham to Surrey Quays, riding the hybrid line with its continuous carriage and orange and brown seats that resembling an abstracted landscape by Anni Albers.
 The Sunday morning streets of south east London were cool, wet and woozy.
-He enjoyed the quirks of the line on weekend mornings, the journey felt like returning to the scene of a previous crime.
+He enjoyed the quirks of the line on weekend mornings, though the journey at times felt like returning to the scene of a crime.

-That morning, it wasn’t busy and they were able to make the journey together.
+That morning it wasn’t busy, and they were able to make the journey together.
 He watched his children in their nascent individuality.
 Patted his wife’s knee for reassurance, to check she was still there.
 Perhaps he was nursing a hangover.
 A not uncommon condition on the weekends.
 Three days on, four days off.
 Not that his drinking was a problem.
 He was always careful about that.
 No, his problems lay elsewhere.

 At Surrey Quays they disembarked, and he carried his youngest son, still in his pushchair, up the short flight of stairs to street level.
 His wife followed with their eldest son and his scooter.
 From there, it was a short walk to the cinema complex on the nearby retail park.
 Once they arrived they bought their tickets, ushered their bipedal eldest son into the screen and sat in the front row.
 It meant for an uncomfortable viewing experience, being bombarded by the hyperreal animated images and the Dolby THX audio system demonstrated at unnecessarily high volume, but it was a routine they slipped into as easily as the wheels on a set of rails.
 He handed his children the lunch he had made for them before they left home, and sat back to watch the film.